 We leave no stone unturned when looking for the next great investment idea.
 For example Europe is set to become the world’s largest cannabis market, so we check out this European marijuana stock pitch.
 One of the most bullish analysts in America just put his money where his mouth is.
 He says, “I’m investing more today than I did back in early 2009.”
 So we check out his pitch.
 We read hedge fund investor letters and listen to stock pitches at hedge fund conferences.
 We also rely on the best performing hedge funds‘ buy/sell signals.
 We’re going to take a glance at the fresh hedge fund action surrounding Gulfport Energy Corporation (NASDAQ:GPOR).

 What have hedge funds been doing with Gulfport Energy Corporation (NASDAQ:GPOR)?

-At the end of the third quarter, a total of 36 of the hedge funds tracked by Insider Monkey were long this stock, a change of -16% from one quarter earlier.
-With the smart money’s sentiment swirling, there exists a select group of noteworthy hedge fund managers who were upping their stakes considerably (or already accumulated large positions).
+At Q3’s end, a total of 14 of the hedge funds tracked by Insider Monkey were long this stock, a change of -18% from the previous quarter.
+The graph below displays the number of hedge funds with bullish position in GPOR over the last 17 quarters.
+With hedge funds’ sentiment swirling, there exists an “upper tier” of key hedge fund managers who were upping their stakes substantially (or already accumulated large positions).